 Friday Nights at Cheep’s

 I think the moment I really accepted that our world had, inexorably, ended, was when I was standing shoulder to shoulder with the guy who ran the family diner just down the road from my house.
 Shoved together with strangers to try and survive, I had mostly assumed every face I saw was just someone in town.
 However, when I glanced to my right, here was this stocky dude, prickly jaw set with a grim straight line for a mouth, and a thick neck I recognized.
 See, at the diner, he was one of the main cooks, and so you usually saw him on the line through the kitchen window behind the counter, his head dipped down over the stovetop, his thick neck about the only thing you could see popping out above his apron strings.
 Of course, I’d seen the guy’s face a couple of times, but it would always take a moment.
-I remember one time he was cooking burgers on a grill and a big picnic.
+I remember one time he was cooking burgers on a grill at a big picnic.
 I had said the burgers tasted like the ones from Cheep’s place, and he just laughed an “I hope so, otherwise I’ve lost my touch.”

 So here I was, rubbing elbows with the guy who cooked the best burgers in town, both of us so far away from everything we knew.
 When my family left, we packed up everything we could and just disappeared, some people stayed with nowhere else to go, or they trusted the military enough to keep them safe.
 I used to think those people were morons, risking their lives just so they could pretend everything was peachy keen outside their front door.
 Turns out even Cheep himself figured it’d be best to get outta Dodge.
 At the time, I hadn’t realized that I ended up staring at him, and when he saw me gawking at him, Cheep just looked down and nodded so slightly I almost didn’t see it.
 I could just imagine him closing up shop, leaving a note on the door that he’s sorry he couldn’t be open, Later on, when we had a chance to talk about it, he even told me he missed cooking, and felt sorry for leaving people behind in town, something about how they wanted to stay and try to keep life normal, and he was such a pillar of normalcy that when he up and left, it made their illusion that much more fragile, harder to keep up.